codingforeveryone/READMEs/array-methods-overview.md

 Sorting algorithms are hard.
 In fact there's almost a whole [Khan Academy course](https://www.khanacademy.org/computing/computer-science/algorithms) on the subject.
 Whilst this is all very interesting, it's a lot to learn just to put some values into order.
 Fortunately arrays have a built in sort method ```Array.prototype.sort([compareFunction])``` (see [definition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)).

-An important thing to note about ```Array.prototype.sort``` is that it sorts <u>in place</u>.
-Which means the original array is changed.
+An important thing to note about ```Array.prototype.sort``` is that it sorts <u>in place</u>, which means the original array is changed.
 If you need to keep the original array, then you should make a copy of the original before sorting (see ```Array.prototype.slice``` section above for a way how to make a copy).

 By default elements are converted to strings and then compared in Unicode point order.
 This means sort is great for lists of strings: